3 Day With Iran Nomads Tours

 Two times a year, the nomads, young and old, man and woman set off to cross the mountains, plains, and rivers along with their sheep to reach the dense meadows.
 They migrate to cool mountainous areas as the weather gets hot (Yeylaq), while they go to moderate and warm plains as it gets cold in the mountainous areas (Qeshlaq).
-There are a thousand of years that they have chosen this way of living creating a culture which has the color and smell of the nature.
-The nomads are in love with the nature and a part of it.
+It is a thousand of years that they have chosen this way of living creating a culture which has the color and smell of the nature.
+The nomads are in love with the nature and are themselves a part of it.
 Their black tents woven of the hair of the goats , the barking of their dogs, the smell of their firewood, the sound of their sheep and goats’ bells, and the smell of their just cooked bread are signs of a friendly resort in the heart of the wild nature.
-They try to keep the order of their tribe and respect their family and the chef of the tribe.
+They try to keep the order of their tribe and respect their family and the chief the tribe.
 If you get close to them friendly and enter their tents they would share whatever they have with you and welcome you warmly at their nap on the ground to eat with them.

 This culture of the nomads of Iran is not specific to a single tribe like the Kurds, the Balutch, the Qashqai, the Turkman or Shahsavan or a specific region, but to whoever called nomad everywhere in Iran.

 Widespread plains and high mountainous regions at northern parts of the Khuzestan Province up to Lorestan and western parts of Chaharmahal Bakhtiyari province have housed the Bakhtiyari nomads.
 The nonstop migration and the difficult living conditions, has made their music sad and their funerals longer.